aqmaster

 full-domain inputs to the distributed air quality model.

-is completely controlled by environment variables, for easy scriptability.
-These may be set by the cshsetenv
+Execution ofmetserveris completely controlled by environment variables, for easy scriptability.
+These may be set by the cshsetenvcommand, or by the sh or kshsetandexportorenvcommands.
+The list of environment variables formetserveris the following.

 - Control Parameters

-; must be a multiple of the meteorology time-step.RUNLEN
+HHMMSS; must be a multiple of the meteorology time-step.RUNLEN- run duration,

 - Input File Logical Names